splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Enter a metric name or tag
 -------------------------------------------------------------------

-If you know the name of the metric you want to view, you can simply type its name directly into the :strong:`Signal` field on the :strong:`Plot Editor` tab.
+If you know the name of the metric you want to view, you can type its name directly into the :strong:`Signal` field on the :strong:`Plot Editor` tab.
 Splunk Observability Cloud uses type-ahead search to show you any metrics that match what you are typing.

 Splunk Observability Cloud lets you build a chart to plot a signal for which you have not yet started sending data.
 Type in the name of the metric you expect to plot and press Enter.
 When data starts arriving for that signal, it is displayed on the chart.